WesterdijkInstitute/MycoCosm_genome_downloader/Readme.md

 python mycocosm_genome_downloader.py --getgenomelist --getxml
 ```

-The list of genomes is a comma-separated value file which enlists all current projects ("**portals**") in MycoCosm ( `MycoCosm_Genome_list.csv`, Note: it uses ISO-8859-15 encoding); The list of files is stored as `MycoCosm_data.xml` (Note: this is ~40Mb file which may take several tries to download and is re-formatted to be human-readable).
+The list of genomes is a comma-separated value file which enlists all current projects ("**portals**") in MycoCosm (`MycoCosm_Genome_list.csv`, Note: it uses ISO-8859-15 encoding); The list of files is stored as `MycoCosm_data.xml` (Note: this is ~40Mb file which may take several tries to download.
+After downloading, it is re-formatted to be human-readable).

 These files will be stored in the folder specified by the `--outputfolder` argument (default: 'output').
 You will need your credentials to retrieve the file list.